 The easiest way to apply is online.
 This will allow you to track you application at each stage of the process.
 Before you apply we suggest you take time to read the following application steps and check the admissions process and requirements for your particular research area.
 If you have queries please contact the relevant graduate school.
-Take a look at our admissions policy
+Take a look at our 2018 admissions policy.

 If you are a current postgraduate researcher studying at another institution and need to use our facilities, you should contact the relevant graduate school

 If you have any difficulties applying online please contact our research admissions team

 International applicants can use the services of our representatives overseas.
 Please see our information about immigration, and specific entry requirements including English language qualifications.
 Find out more about immigration requirements for all types of temporary study, and research visits.